JOTA-JOTI-NL/p2000-python/README.md

 blacklist rtl2830
 ```

+Create a `config.ini` file in the same dir as p2000.py and set the database credentials in there
+(see `config.ini.example` as a base of what fields can be set)

-Update p2000.py to make use of your created user and start p2000.py to show the messages in a nice
+Lastly, start p2000.py to show the messages in a nice format!
-format!